-The Board evaluation comprises Board and Committee assessments as well as an assessment of Independence of Independent Directors and the contribution of each individual Director.
+The Board evaluation comprises Board and Board Committees assessments as well as an assessment of Independence of Independent Directors and the contribution of each individual Director which are conducted on an annual basis.
 The evaluations involve individual Directors and Committee members completing a set of evaluation questionnaires regarding the processes of the Board and its Committees, their effectiveness and where improvements could be considered by the Company.
 The criteria for assessing the independence of an Independent Director include the relationship between the respective Independent Director and the Group and his involvement in any significant transaction with the Group.
 The Board also undertook a self-assessment in which they assessed their own performance.
-All assessments and evaluations carried out by the Nominating Committee were properly documented.